-Objective: The Project proponent is seeking a Minor Use Permit, for cannabis cultivation, resulting in approximately 5.31 acres of site disturbance on a 149.75-acre parcel.
-Construction will consist of 3.75 acres of outdoor cannabis cultivation within hoop houses, indoor cannabis cultivation within two greenhouses totaling 30,200 square-feet, five parking spaces with an additional overflow parking area totaling 4,400 square feet, 3,000-square foot ground-mounted solar array, four 5,000-gallon water storage tanks, two cargo containers for storage, and utilizing an on-site existing groundwater well.
-Additional Project activities include, installing an eight-foot perimeter chain-link fence around outdoor cannabis cultivation sites and greenhouses, 7,035 cubic yards of cut and 5,635 cubic yards of fill.
+Objective: The Project proponent is seeking a Minor Use Permit, for cannabis cultivation, resulting in approximately 5.51 acres of site disturbance on a 50.5-acre parcel.
+Construction will consist of 3.75 acres of outdoor cannabis cultivation within hoop houses, 33,000 square feet of indoor cannabis cultivation within two greenhouses, five parking spaces, a 3,300 square feet overflow parking area, and 3,000 square-foot ground-mounted solar array.
+Construction will also include the placement of four 2,500-gallon water storage tanks, two 40-foot cargo storage containers, the use of an on-site existing groundwater well, and the installation of eight-foot perimeter chain-link fencing around outdoor cannabis cultivation sites and greenhouses.
+The Project as a whole will have 4,428 cubic yards of cut and 3,650 cubic yards of fill.